Archive for the ‘SQL Server 2005’ Category

 • Ordering by column aliases

-SELECT id, customerid, price * quantity AS "gross revenue" FROM orders ORDER BY "gross revenue"
+SELECT id, customerid, price * quantity as "gross revenue"

 The last one is particularly interesting, because column aliases can’t be used in other places e.g. in the where clause or from clause.